How to Write a Formal Complaint Letter About a Coworker

 Before we get to “how” it’s important to start with “when”.
 When should you resort to writing a formal complaint letter?
 There are two steps you should take before writing a letter: documenting and confronting.
 However, before any of that, it’s important to know if the situation requires this kind of addressing.
 Here is a list of questions to ask yourself before proceeding with formal a complaint:

-1. Is the work environment hostile?
+1. Is my work environment hostile?

 A hostile work environment is one where a colleague’s actions, communication, or behaviour make doing your job impossible.
 The behaviour that creates a hostile environment must be discriminatory in nature.
 In Ontario, this is regulated by the Ontario Human Rights Commission.
 With this understanding, we know that a coworker who is negative or talks loudly does not constitute a hostile work environment.
 However, a person who tells a sexually explicit joke is guilty of sexual harassment and creating a hostile work environment.